CloudWithChris/cloudwithchris.com/content/blog/event-driven-workflow-with-event-grid.md

 ![Screenshot showing the Azure Application Transaction search view, showing logs outputted from the Azure Function](/img/blog/event-driven-workflow-with-event-grid/appinsights-search.jpg)

-And finally, for completeness - let's once again take a look at the overall resource gruop - so that you can see the resources that have been created.
+And finally, for completeness - let's once again take a look at the overall resource group - so that you can see the resources that have been created.

 You will find -
 * The Source Storage Account, where we are uploading our blobs to kick off the process
 * The Storage Account which holds the Azure Queues, which is the event-handler for our Event Grid System Topic.
 * An Event Grid System Topic that also has a Managed Service Identity associated with it, with the Storage Queue Data Message Sender permission to the Storage Account containing the queue.